bozali/bali-converter/README.md

 # Bali Converter

+# CURRENTLY WORKING ON A DIFFERENT PROJECT TO SUPPORT PLATFORMS LIKE MACOS, LINUX AND WINDOWS.
+THIS WILL NOT BE UPDATED!

 A wrapper around ffmpeg and youtube-dl with nice UI.

 It is still under development and will probably take still some time.
 If you want to support you can  [donate](https://www.paypal.com/donate?hosted_button_id=N6EKSA3QGMNSU).